Juanmorales177809/smartgrow/README.md

 ![](images/Figure-11.png)

-**Figure 11.** Smartgrow DataControl allows to monitor the state of the system's connections as is highlighted in the top of this image.
+**Figure 11.** Smartgrow allows to monitor the state of the system's connections as is highlighted in the top of this image.

 Users can access the "Actuators" tab from the navigation menu, which is positioned at the top for bigger screens and at the bottom for mobile screens, to interact with the system's actuators.
 Within this tab, users could observe the current state of the system's actuators, which are visually depicted as toggle buttons.
 Users could modify the operational status of the system's actuators by activating or deactivating them as is depicted in Figure 12.